-In 1996, I left New Mexico to teach at Nebraska Wesleyan University.
-Since then I have published five books, numerous chapters and articles, and too many book reviews to mention.
+After receiving my M.A.
+(Latin American Studies) and Ph.D.
+(History: U.S. West and Latin America) at the University of New Mexico, I came to Nebraska Wesleyan University for a one-year position as a visiting assistant professor.
+That was 1996 and I am celebrating the end of my 21st year.
+Since my arrival, I have published five books, numerous chapters and articles, and too many book reviews to mention.
+Two of my books have received awards.
 I have presented numerous papers at conferences, chaired sessions, and been the featured or invited speaker at numerous special conferences as well as formal and informal gatherings.